ajeetraina/dhi-sample-demos/rust/guides/rust.md

 ### General debugging

-The hardened images intended for runtime don't contain a shell nor any tools for debugging.
 Docker Hardened Images provide robust debugging capabilities through **Docker Debug**, which attaches comprehensive debugging tools to running containers while maintaining the security benefits of minimal runtime images.

 **Docker Debug** provides a shell, common debugging tools, and lets you install additional tools in an ephemeral, writable layer that only exists during the debugging session: